systelab/systelab-components/GOVERNANCE.md

 ## Collaborators

-Systelab libraries core collaborators maintain the GitHub repository.
+Core collaborators for Systelab libraries are responsible for the GitHub repository maintenance.
-The GitHub team for Systelab libraries core collaborators is @systelab/anguler-team.
+All members of @systelab/angular-team are potential collaborators to this library.

 Collaborators have:

-* Commit access to the repository in any branch different than master.
+* Commit access to the repository in any branch different from master.
-* Access to the Systelab libraries continuous integration (CI) jobs
+* Access to the Continuous integration (CI) jobs

-Both collaborators and non-collaborators may propose changes to the Systelab libraries source code.
-The mechanism to propose such an implmentation change is a GitHub pull request.
+Both collaborators and non-collaborators may propose changes to the library source code.
+The mechanism to propose such an implementation change is a GitHub pull request.

 Collaborators review and merge (_land_) pull requests.

 Three collaborators must approve a pull request before the pull request can land.